sfunk02/CircuitPython/README.md

 ## CircuitPython_Servo
-For this assignment, I coded with circuit python on Mu and made the neopixel on my Metro express shift colors.
+For this assignment, I coded with circuit python on Mu and made a 180 degree servo sweep back and forth.

 ### Code